rafalcieslak/AlgAudio/doc/modules.md

     - `id` - The reply id.
 Must be equal to the SynthDef's argument which is used as the "replyid" parameter of SendReply.

-    - `parram` - The parram id which this reply is linked to.
-When a reply is received from synth, that parram will be set to the received value (and that parram's action will be executed).
+    - `param` - The param id which this reply is linked to.
+When a reply is received from synth, that param will be set to the received value (and that param's action will be executed).

 ## `sc` node